 After that you will see a progress bar loading and progressing.
 It shouldn’t take longer than 30 seconds.
 Once you are done you will get all the instructions on your screen in front of you and also inside your email.
 Here is how it looks:

 And that’s all folks!
 You can see your new fresh WordPress website on the link show above!

-In case you wonder why did I choose to go with Namecheap, it’s because I think the offer best value for your money.
-They are not that expensive, their support is incredibly responsive and knowledgable.
+In case you wonder why did I choose to go with Namecheap, it’s because I think they offer the best value for your money.
+They are not that expensive, their support is incredibly responsive and knowledgeable.
 They will get in chat with you at any time of day and night and help you for sure.
 Another awesome thing I love about Namecheap support is that you can actually authorize them to make changes for you.
 I’ve never seen this anywhere, usually support team helps you find and do stuff yourself, they never do it for you.
 Well, Namecheap does it for you, free of charge!
-Also, if you are looking to get in the web development business and have few clients, they offer affiliate options so that you can earn while offering domain and hosting services to your future clients.
+Also, if you are looking to get into the web development business and have few clients, they offer affiliate options so that you can earn while offering domain and hosting services to your future clients.
 And a very and in my opinion, the best feature is being able to pay for Namecheap services with your cryptocurrencies.
-Namecheap is definitely part of decentralized future and I like and support this move big time.
+Namecheap is definitely part of a decentralized future and I like and support this move big time.

 So that’s all internet, I am planning to get a new camera pretty soon so in the future I might add a video for this post article.
 Until then, I wish you all the best!